miguoliang/old_blog/code/_posts/2019-11-7-how-to-make-an-infinite-carousel-with-animation-css.md

 ## Conclusion

-A Carousel is widely used, because it can save much space of the page.
-And the animation can make the visitor focus on it easily.
-This is a simplest carousel, and you can add your own features to it, and you can change the arrangement of page.
+A Carousel is widely used because it can save much space on the page.
+And the animation can make the visitor focus on it quickly.
+The carousel you built in this article is the simplest, and you can add your features to it, and you can change the arrangement of the page.